 Intra-day update: rupee stays under pressure against US dollar

-The Pakistani rupee remained under pressure against the US dollar, depreciating 0.07% during trading in the inter-bank market on Monday.
+The Pakistani rupee continued to stay under pressure against the US dollar, depreciating 0.36% during the opening hours of trading in the inter-bank market on Thursday.

 This is an intra-day update